Miles from Home (1988 film): Cast

+Release

+The film premiered at the 1988 Cannes Film Festival on May 18, 1988.
+It was re-edited heavily after its Cannes debut.
+It was a gala presentation at the 1988 Toronto International Film Festival on September 12, 1988 and opened in the United States and Canada on September 16.

 Reception

 Box office

 The film gained a limited release, and grossed about $188,000.

 Critical reception

 The movie received mixed-to-positive reviews from critics.
 On Rotten Tomatoes, the film holds a 60% "Fresh" rating based on 5 reviews.
 According to film historian Leonard Maltin, "Gere's actions, and his performance, are so off-putting that you wonder if he doesn't deserve his fate...which can hardly be the point."